 - Prevent the development of structures or uses likely to have a depreciating effect on the local environment or surrounding area

 - Eliminate conditions, structures, signs or uses which by reason of their effect tend to degrade the health, safety or general welfare of the community

 - Provide a continuing source of programs and means of improving the City's overall appearance

 The Architectural Review Board meets on the 1st and 3rd Monday of each month at 7:00 P.M. in the Council Chamber, City Hall, 1685 Main St., Santa Monica, California.

-Please note: From September through December 2017, meetings for the Architectural Review Board, Landmarks Commission, Planning Commission, have been temporarily moved to new locations.
+Please note: Through April 2020, meetings for the Architectural Review Board have been temporarily moved to new locations.
 Please see agenda for specific location details.